Joyce Msuya: Career at the World Bank

-Msuya joined the World Bank in 1998 as a Health Specialist.
+Msuya joined the World Bank in 1998 as a health specialist.
 She went on to build expertise in development economics as well as lending operations in the health sector during her tenure with the International Bank for Reconstruction and Development.
-In 2001, she joined the World Bank's Development Economics Vice Presidency as Advisor to the Senior Vice President & Chief Economist, Professor Lord Nicholas Stern.
-From 2005 to 2011, she worked at the International Finance Corporation, in the Departments of Operational Strategy and Manufacturing, Agribusiness & Services, where she rose to the position of Principal Strategy Officer.
+In 2001, she joined the World Bank's Development Economics vice presidency as advisor to the Senior Vice President & Chief Economist, Professor Lord Nicholas Stern.
+From 2005 to 2011, she worked at the International Finance Corporation, in the Departments of Operational Strategy and Manufacturing, Agribusiness & Services, where she rose to the position of principal strategy officer.

-In 2011, Msuya was assigned to the Beijing office of the World Bank Institute as Regional Coordinator for East Asia & the Pacific, focusing on support to the Bank's operational work in its efforts to "fight poverty and promote shared prosperity".
-In April 2014, Msuya was selected by senior management to establish and manage the first World Bank Group office in the Republic of Korea, serving for three years as the World Bank Special Representative to the Republic of Korea and Head of the World Bank Group (WBG) Office based in Songdo, Incheon, South Korea.
+In 2011, Msuya was assigned to the Beijing office of the World Bank Institute as regional coordinator for East Asia & the Pacific, focusing on support to the bank's operational work in its efforts to "fight poverty and promote shared prosperity".
+In April 2014, she was selected by senior management to establish and manage the first World Bank Group office in the Republic of Korea, serving for three years as the World Bank special representative to the Republic of Korea and head of the World Bank Group (WBG) Office based in Songdo, Incheon, South Korea.

-Msuya subsequently served as an advisor for the World Bank's Vice President for the East Asia and Pacific region, based in Washington, DC.
+Msuya subsequently served as an advisor for the World Bank's vice president for the East Asia and Pacific region, based in Washington, DC.

 Career at UNEP

-From 2018 to 2021, Msuya served as the Deputy Executive Director of the United Nations Environment Programme (UNEP) at the level of Assistant Secretary-General.
-She was appointed to this position by United Nations Secretary-General António Guterres on 21 May 2018, for a 5-year term.
+From 2018 to 2021, Msuya served as the deputy executive director of the United Nations Environment Programme (UNEP) at the level of assistant secretary-general.
+She was appointed to this position by United Nations Secretary-General António Guterres on 21 May 2018, for a five-year term.
 She replaced Ibrahim Thiaw of Mauritania, who had served out his term.

-Following the resignation of Erik Solheim in November 2018, Msuya was appointed acting Executive Director of UNEP.
+Following the resignation of Erik Solheim in November 2018, Msuya was appointed acting executive director of UNEP.